sdpython/onnxcustom/_doc/sphinxdoc/source/onnxmd/onnx_docs/IR.md

 __Notes on model validation__

 A [tool](../onnx/checker.py) is available to perform general validation of models against this specification.
-It is implemented in C++ with Python command-line wrapper.
+It is implemented in C++ with a Python command-line wrapper.

 __Notes on language in this and all related documents__: